coatespeter/craft-it-pp5/README.md

 - Google Fonts - The project uses Google Fonts to import the font used in the site.
 - ElephantSQL - The project uses ElephantSQL to host the database.
 - Draw.io - The project uses Draw.io to create the wireframe.
-- Cloudinary - The project uses Cloudinary to host the images.

 ## Future Features